volumio/volumio-plugins/plugins/miscellanea/mpd_oled/readme.md

 - Thanks to misko903 for the Slovakian translation and for giving me the push to write this plugin: <https://github.com/misko903>

-- German translation by Josef.
+- German translation by Josef and Judydudi.

 - Italian translation by Pasquale D'Orsi.